Nemwel-Boniface/Microverse-Hello-World/README.md

 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple example steps.
+- To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+- You only need a browser to run the html file in.

 ### Setup
+- Create a new folder to store the files in.

 ### Install
+- Open your command prompt or terminal and run.
+- git clone git@github.com:Nemwel-Boniface/Microverse-Hello-World.git .

 ### Usage

 ### Run tests
+- To run tests run :
+- npx hint .
+- npx stylelint "**/*.{css,scss}"

 ### Deployment
+- Project is deployed using
+- git push <branch_name>